RawthiL/PET_DeepAttCorrection/README.md

     * Sup.
 Pre-Train
     * Sup.
 No Pre-Train
     * Sup.
 Pre-Train RestrictedGrad.
-3. *./Train_ProGAN_Model.ipynb*: Trains the progressive growing 3D pix2pix model decribed in the thesis.
+3. *./Train_ProGAN_Model.ipynb*: Trains the progressive growing 3D pix2pix model described in the thesis.

-The notebooks are prepeared to use multiple GPUs as the memory requirements of the model is large.
+The notebooks are prepared to use multiple GPUs as the memory requirements of the model is large.
 However it should work with single GPUs set-ups (if the GPU memory is larger than 6 GB).

 ## Testing

 To compute the testing metrics the *./Test_Dataset.ipynb* notebook should be executed.
 The notebook tests a selected model using a selected test dataset.
 The model and dataset selection is done inside the notebook.
-After exectuion it will produce the following outputs under *./test_outputs/SELECTED_MODEL/SELECTED_DATASET/*:
+After execution it will produce the following outputs under *./test_outputs/SELECTED_MODEL/SELECTED_DATASET/*:

-* Input, synthetic CT and objecive CT images of a random sample (NAC_PET_input.png, sCT.png and objective_CT.png).
+* Input, synthetic CT and objective CT images of a random sample (NAC_PET_input.png, sCT.png and objective_CT.png).
 If the model also computes segmentation of tissues it will create the segmentation image (Tissue_Clases.png)
 * A matrix containing the sCTs of each processed sample (CT_SYNTH_images.npy) and the segmentation image (SEGMENTED_images.npy), if available.
 * A Pandas dataframe (meassurements_dataframe.pkl) containing the following metrics:
     * SSIN:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Structural Similarity Index on the whole Field of View (FoV).